CarolWen39/544project/README.md

 # CSCI544 project

-Jianing Chen, Ruoyu Li, Connie Liang, Mengsha Wen, Di Wu
+## Adversarial Attack Against Fake News Detection NLP Model

-Adversarial Attack Against Fake News Detection NLP Model
+#### Jianing Chen, Ruoyu Li, Connie Liang, Mengsha Wen, Di Wu

 We using Bert to classify the news, and analyze the attacking success rate and running time of 5 methods for generating fake news.